 # puppet module build /etc/puppetlabs/puppet/modules/mymodule Building /etc/puppetlabs/puppet/modules/mymodule for release /etc/puppetlabs/puppet/modules/mymodule/pkg/examplecorp-mymodule-0.0.1.tar.gz

-Upload to the Puppet Forge
+Upload a module to the Forge

-Click “Choose File” and use the file browser to locate and select the release tarball you created with the
+On the upload page, click Choose File and use the file browser to locate and select the release tarball.
+Then click Upload Release.

-Delete a release
+Delete a module release from the Forge

 In your web browser, navigate to the Puppet Forge and log in.